sulfaratnas/code-refactoring/1. code-smells/change-preventers/shotgun-surgery.md

 ## What It Looks Like

 ```
-// Circle represents a circle with a radius.
+package main

+import "fmt"

+type userRole int

+const ADMIN_ROLE userRole = 1

-type Circle struct {
+type User struct {
-	Radius float64
+ role userRole
 }

-// Rectangle represents a rectangle with width and height.
-type Rectangle struct {
-	Width  float64
-	Height float64
+func (u *User) Create() {
+ if u.role == ADMIN_ROLE {
+  fmt.Println("User is allowed to create request")
  }

-// CalculateArea calculates the area of a circle.
-func (c *Circle) CalculateArea() float64 {
-	return math.Pi * c.Radius * c.Radius
 }

-// CalculatePerimeter calculates the perimeter of a circle.
-func (c *Circle) CalculatePerimeter() float64 {
+func (u *User) Update() {
-	return 2 * math.Pi * c.Radius
+ if u.role == ADMIN_ROLE {
+  fmt.Println("User is allowed to update request")
  }

-// CalculateArea calculates the area of a rectangle.
-func (r *Rectangle) CalculateArea() float64 {
-	return r.Width * r.Height
 }

-// CalculatePerimeter calculates the perimeter of a rectangle.
-func (r *Rectangle) CalculatePerimeter() float64 {
+func (u *User) Delete() {
-	return 2*r.Width + 2*r.Height
+ if u.role == ADMIN_ROLE {
+  fmt.Println("User is allowed to delete request")
  }

-func main() {
-	circle := &Circle{Radius: 5.0}
-	rectangle := &Rectangle{Width: 4.0, Height: 6.0}

-	// Calculate and print areas and perimeters
-	circleArea := circle.CalculateArea()
-	circlePerimeter := circle.CalculatePerimeter()
-	rectangleArea := rectangle.CalculateArea()
-	rectanglePerimeter := rectangle.CalculatePerimeter()

-	fmt.Printf("Circle Area: %.2f\n", circleArea)
-	fmt.Printf("Circle Perimeter: %.2f\n", circlePerimeter)
-	fmt.Printf("Rectangle Area: %.2f\n", rectangleArea)
-	fmt.Printf("Rectangle Perimeter: %.2f\n", rectanglePerimeter)
 }
 ```
-In this example, we have a Circle and Rectangle type, each with methods for calculating their area and perimeter.
-Whenever a new shape is introduced or if we want to change the calculation logic for any shape, we must make changes in multiple places, leading to the "Shotgun Surgery" code smell.
+In this example, we have three methods.
+Each method checks the user's role.
+Whenever we need to modify the logic for checking the user's role or if we want to rename the const ADMIN_ROLE it will impact 3 methods and we find ourselves making changes in multiple places, which can result in the "Shotgun Surgery" code smell.

 ## Why It Hurts